 January January 1 You must start following the Cross-Compliance rules from this date.
 This date is also officially the start of the Basic Payment Scheme.
 January 15 You can recommence ploughing without restriction from this date (see GAEC 4).
 January 31 Final date for submission of records relating to the movement of organic manure in previous calendar year (see SMR 1).
 February February 1 Chemical fertilizer may be applied providing environmental conditions are suitable (see SMR 1).
-February 1 Organic manures, including slurry, poultry litter, sewage, sludge and - abattoir waste may be applied providing environmental conditions are suitable (see SMR 1).
+February 1 Organic manures, including slurry, poultry litter, sewage, sludge and abattoir waste may be applied providing environmental conditions are suitable (see SMR 1).
 February 1 Farmyard manure may be applied providing environmental conditions are suitable (see SMR 1).
 March March 1 Start of the closed period for hedge, tree or scrub cutting (including trimming and laying).
 Cutting includes coppicing (see GAEC 7).
 March 1 Final date for submission of application for Nitrates derogation (see SMR 1).
 March 1 Final date for submission of fertilization account for the previous calendar year (if you have an approved nitrates derogation) (see SMR 1).
 March 1 Fertilization plan for the current calendar year to be ready and available for inspection (see SMR 1).
-A mult 4 F April April 15 You must not burn heather, gorse, whin or fern from this date (see GAEC 5).
+April April 15 You must not burn heather, gorse, whin or fern from this date (see GAEC 5).
 June June 30 All nitrates records for previous calendar year to be ready and made available for inspection (see SMR 1).
-August 24 August August 31 You can burn heather, gorse, whin or fern from this date (see GAEC 5).
-Sontombor 1 September September 1 End of the hedge, tree and scrub cutting closed period.
+August August 31 You can burn heather, gorse, whin or fern from this date (see GAEC 5).
+September September 1 End of the hedge, tree and scrub cutting closed period.
 You can cut hedgerows and trees from this date (see GAEC 7).
-September 15 Closed period for application of chemical fertilizer begins (see SMR 1). (midnight) October Ostala an AF October October 15 Closed period for application of organic manures, including slurry, poultry (midnight) litter, sewage, sludge and abattoir waste begins (see SMR 1).
-October 31 Closed period for application of farmyard manure begins (see SMR1). (midnight) December December 1 - You need to carry out your annual inventory of sheep (see SMR 8).
-December 5
+September 15 (midnight) Closed period for application of chemical fertilizer begins (see SMR 1).
+October October 15 Closed period for application of organic manures, including slurry, poultry (midnight) litter, sewage, sludge and abattoir waste begins (see SMR 1).
+October 31 Closed period for application of farmyard manure begins (see SMR1). (midnight) December December 1 - December 5 You need to carry out your annual inventory of sheep (see SMR 8).